zieren/eltern-emailer/text.md

 #### Initial Email to a Teacher

 Sending an initial email to a teacher requires a per-teacher setup.
-Visit the teacher's contact link in the portal under `Kommunikation Eltern/Fachlehrer`, then copy the numerical teacher ID from the URL.
+Visit the teacher's contact link on the website under `Kommunikation Eltern/Fachlehrer`, then copy the numerical teacher ID from the URL.
 E.g. for `https://*.eltern-portal.org/meldungen/kommunikation_fachlehrer/123/Doe_John` this would be 123.
 Create a contact in your email client with the name of the teacher and the above email address with the teacher ID as a tag, e.g. `qmqztwrp3g2em78qatms+123@example.com`.
 When you now type the teacher's name in your email client, it should autocomplete the email address including the tag.
 <a id="_reducing-latency"></a>

 ### Reducing Latency

-Eltern-Emailer can check for the notification email sent by the portal whenever a new message is available.
+Eltern-Emailer can check for the notification email sent by the website whenever a new message is available.
 This requires a dedicated email account as described [above](#_sending-messages-to-teachers).
-As soon as a notification (or any message, actually) is received, the portal is checked immediately.
+As soon as a notification (or any message, actually) is received, the website is checked immediately.

-You can simply configure the email account you are currently using for the portal to forward notification emails or simply all emails to this dedicated address.
+You can simply configure the email account you are currently using for the website to forward notification emails or simply all emails to this dedicated address.
 Emails that are not notifications (e.g. sick leave confirmations) will also trigger a check, but this is rare and should not cause problems.
 Also, since these forwarded notifications (or any other forwarded messages) will not have the `incomingEmail.forwardingAddress` in their recipients, they can be distinguished from messages intended for teachers and are not processed.

 ## Running the Application

 Eltern-Emailer runs in the Node.js runtime environment.
-It does not use the portal's indication of new messages (because that is reset when you read them online, and it's also not supported for some types of content).
+It does not use the website's indication of new messages (because that is reset when you read them online, and it's also not supported for some types of content).
 Instead it uses a file called `state.json` to remember which content has already been emailed and detect which is new.

 Initially this file does not exist and all messages and content will appear new.
 If you don't want to get flooded with emails on the first run, run Eltern-Emailer once with these [flags](#_flags):